The Chart for Walmart Inc. (WMT) Is Flashing Mixed Signals

-Walmart Inc. (NYSE:WMT) went up by 1.39% from its latest closing price compared to the recent 1-year high of $152.57.
-The company’s stock price has collected 1.68% of gains in the last five trading sessions.
-MarketWatch.com reported on 02/28/22 that Climate change happening faster than globe can adapt, latest U.N. report warns
+Walmart Inc. (NYSE:WMT) went down by -0.83% from its latest closing price compared to the recent 1-year high of $152.57.
+The company’s stock price has collected 0.12% of gains in the last five trading sessions.
+MarketWatch.com reported 6 hours ago that SEC’s landmark climate-change ruling could demand companies account for pollution they don’t directly create

 Is It Worth Investing in Walmart Inc. (NYSE :WMT) Right Now?